 I didn’t want something I had to bake, I wanted a recipe for super easy Keto Nut Bars that I could put together on a sunday and pinch from the fridge all week when running out the door starving.

-I am guilt of doing my grocery shopping hungry sometimes, and we all know how that is dangerous.
+I am guilty of doing my grocery shopping hungry sometimes, and we all know how that is dangerous.

 These Keto Nut Bars are perfect for avoiding that – grab one as you head off and they will get you through until dinner time.